 Consumers are waking up to this.
 A recent study by one of the leading Natural Food Supermarket chains showed that during the last six months of 2016, other green food products had dropped in sales, but Pines branded products had increased nearly 30% over the same period the year before.
 These other green foods lost sales by sourcing poor quality greens or by replacing nutrient-dense cereal grass and alfalfa with common fruits and vegetables that have much less nutrient density..

-Consumers know when a product doesn’t live up to it claims.
-If these companies would start sourcing wheat grass, barley grass, oat grass, rye grass, alfalfa and/or Kale from Pines and remove the poor quality and low nutrition ingredients, they would be amazed at how fast their sales would increase by using quality, nutrient-dense ingredients.
+Consumers know when a product doesn’t live up to its claims.
+If these companies would start sourcing wheatgrass, barley grass, oat grass, ryegrass, and/or alfalfa from Pines and remove the poor quality and low nutrition ingredients, they would be amazed at how fast their sales would increase by using quality, nutrient-dense ingredients.

-This picture shows some of products that do not source quality green ingredients from Pines compared to Pines.
+This picture shows products that do not source quality green ingredients from Pines compared to Pines.
 It is a shame when companies put profits above quality.
-The reality is that the only reason people purchase green super foods is to increase the dark green vegetables in their diets.
+The reality is that the consumers purchase green superfoods is to increase the dark green veggies in their diets.
 The Centers for Disease Control (CDC) states that only 10% of Americans eat enough greens.
-What good does it do to spend money on products that aren’t very green?

 Please Study these Graphs and the Picture to Know that Some Cereal Grass is Nearly Void of Nutrition